CHNW-FM: Jim Pattison Group ownership

-On May 16, 2013, the Jim Pattison Group announced a deal to acquire both CFQX-FM and CHIQ-FM for an undisclosed amount as a part of Bell's acquisition of CFQX's parent company Astral Media.
-The deal will give the Jim Pattison Group its first stations in Manitoba, and would make CHIQ a sister station to CFQX.
+On May 16, 2013, the Jim Pattison Group announced an agreement to acquire CFQX-FM and CHIQ-FM from Astral Media and Bell Media respectively for an undisclosed amount.
+The sale was part of divestments tied to Bell's acquisition of Astral Media, and gave Jim Pattison Group its first stations in Manitoba.
 On December 20, 2013, the CRTC approved Jim Pattison's acquisition of CHIQ-FM and CFQX-FM, The acquisition was closed in early 2014.
-Following the purchase, the station was consolidated into CFQX's facilities in downtown Winnipeg.
-As well, the station dropped most of the 1960s songs from its playlist.